neocturne/fastd/doc/source/devel/protocol.rst

 * Bytes 9-24: Authentication tag (method-specific)

 The ``null`` method uses only a 1 byte header: The packet type is directly followed by the payload data.

-In the legacy ``xsalsa20-poly1305`` method, the flag and nonce fields are reversed and the nonce is in little endian for compatiblity reasons.